Gut Health & IBS Nutrition

 When the balance of these microorganisms is disrupted — a state known as dysbiosis — it can manifest as bloating, irregular bowel habits, abdominal pain, fatigue, skin problems, and even low mood.
 For many people, functional gastrointestinal conditions such as irritable bowel syndrome (IBS) are the most recognisable expression of gut health difficulties.
 IBS alone is estimated to affect between 10 and 15 per cent of the UK population, making it one of the most common reasons for GP visits in this country.

 As a registered nutritionist with a medical background (MBBS, MSc in Human Nutrition), I take an evidence-based approach to gut health that goes well beyond generic advice to “eat more fibre.”
-I work with you to identify the specific dietary, lifestyle, and physiological factors contributing to your symptoms, and I develop a personalised nutrition strategy that fits your life.
-Whether you have been recently diagnosed with IBS, have been struggling with digestive issues for years, or simply want to optimise your gut health for long-term wellbeing, I am here to help.
+I work with you to understand how your diet and lifestyle may be contributing to your symptoms, and I provide practical, personalised guidance to support your digestive wellbeing.
+Whether you want to improve your overall gut health, learn how to eat in a way that supports your microbiome, or need help navigating dietary changes alongside your GP or dietitian, I am here to help.

 You can read more about how the microbiome influences overall health in my article on gut health and the microbiome.